-Abu Dhabi Money Laundering Court convicts defendant in Public Funds Defalcation Case
+Abu Dhabi Money Laundering Court convicts defendant in public funds defalcation case

 PHOTO

-ABU DHABI: The Abu Dhabi Criminal Court, which has jurisdiction over money laundering and tax evasion offences, has convicted a defendant involved in a case of laundering amounts derived from embezzlement, intentional damage to public funds, and forgery and use of forged official documents, taking advantage of his position in a public agency to create false scholarship files with the aim of defalcating funds from his employing authority, totalling some AED40 million.
+The Abu Dhabi Criminal Court, which has jurisdiction over money laundering and tax evasion offences has convicted a defendant involved in a case of laundering amounts derived from embezzlement, intentional damage to public funds, and forgery and use of forged official documents, taking advantage of his position in a public agency to create false scholarship files with the aim of defalcating funds from his employing authority, totalling some 40 million dirhams.

 The investigations conducted by the Abu Dhabi Public Prosecution revealed that the defendant abused his professional position to commit the offences of appropriation of public funds, and attempted to hide and disguise the truth and the source of the funds derived from his criminal project, by acquiring luxury cars, registration plates with distinguished digits, valuable jewellery, and trips abroad.